Storytelling With Data: A Children's Tale

 Taking a data-based visualization approach in your storytelling.

-Contributed to Hatch for Good by Limarie Cabrera and Anna Wright of Westchester Children’s Association.
+Contributed to Storytelling for Good by Limarie Cabrera and Anna Wright of Westchester Children’s Association.

 A conversation with Limarie Cabrera and Anna Wright from the Westchester Children’s Association about how they take a data-based approach to identifying children’s needs.